 Judging from the tired horses and riders at the end of the day, they played with the cows long enough to make everybody happy.
 If there are more cows looking for someone to play with, there might be another such cowplay day in the future.
 Who knows?

-Anyway, there’s a short video and a long video from the clinic on YouTube.
-Feel free to check them out.
+Anyway, there’s a short video from the clinic on YouTube.
+Feel free to check it out.